11551 Forest Central Drive, Suite 300 - Dallas, TX 75243

 Erb’s Palsy

-Erb’s palsy commonly occurs in babies who suffer from a nerve injury to the shoulder (shoulder dystocia) during delivery.
+Erb’s Palsy commonly occurs in babies who suffer from a nerve injury to the shoulder (shoulder dystocia) during delivery.
 This injury may be caused due to medical negligence when the brachial plexus nerves are severely stretched or torn during the delivery process.

 Kernicterus